-This hike takes you from the centre of Arniston, past the harbour, through the old fishing cottages of Kassiesbaai to a beach.
+This walk takes you from the centre of Arniston, past the harbour, through the old fishing cottages of Kassiesbaai to a beach.
 On the way back you climb through tall sand dunes.
 It’s a very diverse walk with many points of interest.

 Arniston is a seaside fishing village along the south coast of Western Cape, South Africa.
 We started this hike at the car park in front of the Arniston Spa Hotel in the centre of the village.
-To reach this place from Cape Town takes about 2.5 to 3 hours and 209 km along the N2 and R316.
+Reaching this place from Cape Town takes about 2.5 to 3 hours and 209 km along the N2 and R316.

 - As almost always in South Africa, take a sunhat and sunscreen to protect yourself.